Larouex/open-fermentation-project/README.md

 The **Saluminator&reg; "Curing" Appliance** is a registered trademark of Larouex Gourmet Foods LLC.
 The appliance was developed by Larry W Jordan Jr. The trademark and logo are registered for commercial products and projects.

 The **Open Fermentation Project SPC** is a Social Purpose Corporation formed in Washington State.
-The definitio is below...
+The definition is below...

 _A social purpose corporation (an “SPC”) is a Washington corporation that has organized itself to pursue one or more social purposes._